imfd-stroemungsmechanik/introduction-into-cfd/5_diffuser/1_preprocessing.md

 cartesian2DMesh
 ```

-The resulting mesh around the diffuser should look like follows:
+The resulting mesh can be visualized with ParaView should look like follows around the diffuser:

 ![Diffuser coarse mesh](figures/diffuser-mesh-coarse.png)